On certain extensions of Ramanujan's Master Theorem and their applications: Extensions of Ramanujan’s Master Theorem and their application to zeta function

 \section{Extensions of Ramanujan’s Master Theorem and their application to zeta function}

-\textbf{4.1.} In this section we will establish certain new identities of Ramanujan’s Master Theorem that relates to zeta function $\zeta(s)$ and completed zeta function $\xi(s)$.
-To show the accuracy of our result, we have derived a well-known zeta function identity from our established theorem that relates the zeta function and gamma function. \begin{theorem} If $F(x)$ admits the expansions of the following form which must be convergent
+In this section, we will establish certain new identities of Ramanujan’s Master Theorem that relate to zeta function $\zeta(s)$ and completed zeta function $\xi(s)$.
+To show the accuracy of our result, we have derived a well-known zeta function identity from our established theorem that relates the zeta function and gamma function.